TheUser11/Shortcuts/announcements.md

 > - LiCuts 1.1 is still under development
 > - iCuts 2.3 released!
 > - iCuts 3.0 is ready for beta testers!
 Email me if you want ot join!
 First three will be accepted!
-> - A spanish version of Hey!
-Updater is underway!
+> - A new Spanish version of Hey!
+Updater has been released!
 # iCuts Release Notes

 ## iCuts 3.0 planned features